CrazyCrud/ocrd_yolo/README.md

 > YOLOv11-based region segmentation for OCR-D
 > You can find the ocrd_detectron2 wrapper here: https://github.com/bertsky/ocrd_detectron2/tree/master

 This OCR-D processor uses YOLOv11 models to detect and segment document regions in document images.
-YOLOv11 provides built-in segmentation masks for all detections.

 ## Installation